Vision problems that may affect your child

-Myopia or "nearsightedness."
-Myopia is the most common refractive error seen in children.
-Myopia means that a child can see close up, but has problems with seeing things far away.
-It is usually not present at birth, but begins to develop as the child gets older.
-It is usually noted in children around the ages of 9 or 10.
-This might be noted in a child that cannot read the blackboard from the back of the room, but can see to write and read without a problem.
-Other signs and symptoms may include headaches, nausea after reading, holding books close to one's face, or writing with one's head very close to the table.
+Nearsightedness (myopia).
+Being nearsighted means that a child can see clearly close up, but has problems seeing things far away.
+It is often not present at birth, but begins to develop as the child gets older.
+It is often seen in children around age 9 or 10.
+For example, a child may not be able to read the blackboard from the back of the room, but can see to write and read without a problem.
+Other symptoms may include headaches, or nausea after reading.
+A child may hold books close to their face, or write with their head very close to the table.

-Hyperopia or "farsightedness."
-Hyperopia is one type of refractive error in which the child might or might not see things close to him or her, but he or she does not have a problem seeing things far away.
-Squinting, eye rubbing, lack of interest in school, and difficulty in reading may be seen in children with hyperopia.
-This condition is uncommon in children.
+Farsightedness (hyperopia).
+A child who is farsighted may or may not see things close to them, but they have no problem seeing things far away.
+Squinting, eye rubbing, lack of interest in school, and trouble reading may be seen in children with hyperopia.

 Astigmatism.
-Astigmatism is one type of visual condition in which an abnormal curvature of the cornea happens, resulting in decreased vision.
-This can start in childhood or as an adult and can be easily corrected if it is causing problems.
-Some signs and symptoms of astigmatism may include headache, eye strain, difficulty reading, and fatigue.
+This condition makes objects that are close up and at a distance look blurry.
+It is caused by an abnormal curvature of the cornea.
+This can start in childhood or in adulthood.
+Astigmatism can be easily corrected if it is causing problems.
+Some symptoms may include headache, eye strain, trouble reading, and extreme tiredness (fatigue).
 Depending on the severity, eyeglasses or contact lenses may be needed.

-Amblyopia or "lazy eye."
-Amblyopia is a common type of visual condition that can happen even when there is no problem with the structure of the eye.
+Lazy eye (amblyopia).
+Amblyopia is a common type of visual condition.
+It can happen even when there is no problem with the structure of the eye.
 The decrease in vision occurs when one or both eyes send a blurry image to the brain.
 Then the brain learns to see only blurry with that eye.
-Better treatment success is achieved when treatment is started early.
+Early treatment can lead to better treatment success.